Manual upgrade activities

 Within the registry of each Core and Management server:

-- Look for these services:
+Look for the following services:

 - VHT Configuration Management